 Who subsequently withdraw must use the lottery process without priority to re-enroll.
 The only exception is for the Opportunity priority.

 Enrollment priority may be awarded to the following, with priority given in this order:

 - Children of the school’s full-time employees and Board of Directors.
-This number cannot exceed 15% of the school’s total enrollment unless granted a waiver by the State Board of Education.

 - Siblings of currently enrolled students.
 Applicants must share a residence and a legal guardian with a currently enrolled Victory Charter School student to be considered an eligible sibling.

 The school will decide each year whether or not to accept applications after the deadline.

 If accepted, any applications received after the stated deadline will be added to the end of the waiting list in the order that they are received.
 Order of receipt will be determined by the time stamp on the email or online entry, and the time of day that standard mail is delivered on that day.
 If multiple late entries are received simultaneously (exact same timestamp or mail delivery day), they will be listed in alphabetical order of their middle name (or first if no middle is given).

 For the next school year, late entries will be accepted (added to the end of the waitlist), until at least the first day of school, or the date where it appears the waiting list will be too long to accommodate.
 Any late enrollment application cutoff will be posted on the website and is effective immediately